panxinming/XinmingPan.github.io/_posts/2022-3-3-test-post6.md

 ---
 layout: post
-title: Fake News Classification
+title: Natural Language Processing 2
 ---

-In this Blog Post, we will develop and assess a fake news classifier using Tensorflow.
-Our data for this assignment comes from the article
+In this Post, we will develop and assess a fake news classifier using Tensorflow.
+Our data for this post comes from the article

 >Ahmed H, Traore I, Saad S. (2017) “Detection of Online Fake News Using N-Gram Analysis and Machine Learning Techniques.
 In: Traore I., Woungang I., Awad A. (eds) Intelligent, Secure, and Dependable Systems in Distributed and Cloud Environments.
 ISDDC 2017.
 Lecture Notes in Computer Science, vol 10618.
 Springer, Cham (pp. 127-138).